pydio/pydio-doc-admin-guide/1_installation_guides/home_and_enterprise_edition/debian_install.md

 ``` bash
 ./cells install
 ```
+**For the enterprise edition refer to this guide to get your license key allowing you to complete the installation**

 After the install is successfully done, if you ever have to stop Pydio Cells and want to run it again just run: